kaciexx/FFXIV_Vibe_Plugin/README.md

 Now you should be able to see `FFXIV Vibe Plugin`.
 Click install and enjoy.

 ## How to use
-1. Start `Intiface` and click on `Start Server`.
+1. Start `Intiface Central` and click on `Start Server` (top left button).
 Power on your device, make sure it is connected to Intiface.
 2. In the game.
 Type: `/fvp`.
 You should see the configuration panel.
 3. Press the `Connect` button.